aubrune/luos_ros2/README.md

 ## Package TODO List

 - [ ] Clock() : timestamp messages with a sub type of clock
-- [ ] Hardcoded mesh filepath of bike alarm example: ament resources?
+- [x] Hardcoded mesh filepath of bike alarm example: ament resources?
-- [ ] Launch files
+- [x] Launch files
 - [ ] ROS param for publishing rate and...?
 - [ ] (Auto?)
 Starting Luos modules data e.g. imu.orientation
+- [ ] Get all the ttys
+- [ ] Several imu modules with the same alias -> Publish to /gps1
 - [ ] Subscribers (write access to Luos modules)
 - [ ] Runtime update of pubs/subs when modules are connected and disconnected
 - [ ] Windows and MacOS autoconnect